 Regression Analysis is the way that we compare two securities (usually an equity and a benchmark) and describe the relationship between them.
 Portfolio Managers will often use the individual components of regression analysis to assist in their portfolio selections.
 The regression chart plots changes in price / value for a dependent code (y axis) and independent code (x axis).
 By default weekly values are used.

 The initial step is to examine the two securities and measure the weekly returns over the past year (52 observations).

 For each security, the weekly return is measured and that value is plotted on a XY scatter plot.

 Optuma then uses a Least Squares algorithm to determine the line that would best fit all the observations on the chart.

 Note: Regression Analysis on securities is typically performed on the percentage changes in their respective prices.
 This is calculated using natural logarithms in line with standard financial practices.
 Our tools do have the option of using price–instead of percentage change–for analysis of datasets.
-This is so the functions can be used ton derived datasets which are already detrended.
+This is so the functions can be used on derived datasets which have already been detrended.

 From the regression chart, we are able to determine the individual components.
 These are also available as individual indicators in Optuma:

 - Alpha - the measure of relative performance.

 - Correlation - how closely the two securities move together.